michael-fadely/triolinker-vjoy/README.md

 ### Prerequisites
 - EMS Trio Linker model 0403 with a compatible controller
 - vJoy driver http://vjoystick.sourceforge.net/site/
+- Latest version of this feeder: https://dcmods.unreliable.network/owncloud/data/PiKeyAr/files/Various/TrioLinker/feeder-latest.zip

 ### Configuring vJoy
-- Download and install the latest version of vJoy from the link above
+- Download and install the latest version of vJoy from the link in Prerequisites
 - Run "Configure vJoy" from the Start Menu, tick "Enable vJoy" and add a new vJoy device

 Configure the device to have the following: